uSasha/turn_lapse/README.txt

 - whole time of lapse
 - turn angle
 - exposure time
+- communication between box and DSLR is done via IR LED

+The main challenge for me was to design robust menu with clear defined transitions between states.
+This was the time I discovered FSMs :)

+Everithing is managed in Main.c and sate_machine.c Also I implemented simple drivers for camera, encoder and brush motor (/drivers) The most fun part was to debug DSLR driver, because communication interface is based on microsecond delays and is not documented properly.

 Current hardware is:
 - XMC1100 ARM Cortex M0 MCU,